GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 PageSpeed Insights and the [PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started) have also been upgraded to use Lighthouse 6.0 under the hood and now support measuring Core Web Vitals in both the lab and field sections of the report!
 Core Web Vitals are annotated with a blue ribbon as shown below.

 <figure class="w-figure">
-  {% Img src="image/admin/l1posckVsR7JeVGnk6Jv.png", alt="PageSpeed Insights with Core Web Vitals data displayed for field and lab", width="800", height="873" %}
+  {% Img src="image/admin/l1posckVsR7JeVGnk6Jv.png", alt="PageSpeed Insights with Core Web Vitals data displayed for field and lab", width="800", height="873", class="w-screenshot" %}
 </figure>

 While [Search Console](https://search.google.com/search-console/) provides site owners with a great overview of groups of pages that need attention, PSI helps identify per-page opportunities to improve page experience.
 In PSI, you are able to clearly see whether or not your page meets the thresholds for a good experience across all Core Web Vitals at the top of the report, indicated by **passes the Core Web Vitals assessment** or **does not pass the Core Web Vitals assessment**.